Angela Su: Selected works

+The Magnificent Levitation Act of Lauren O (2022)

+The Magnificent Levitation Act of Lauren O is a fifteen-minute long pseudo-documentary that presents the story of Su's fictional character, Lauren O, who believes she can levitate, and her involvement with Laden Raven, an activist group catalyzed by the US anti-war movement of the 1960s.
+The inspirations for the character came from Lauren Olamina, the protagonist from novel Parable of the Sower (1993) by Octavia Butler, together with the feminist activist Bertha Pappenheim.

 Mesures et Démesures (2015)

 Mesures et Démesures is a six-minute video that begins with images of flowers with a background soundtrack of a regular tapping sound.
 It consists of pictures of late-19th century psychiatrists, Jean-Martin Charcot, and the tests that he conducted on a patient who suffered from hysteria, a socially constructed disease that led to misuses of medical care and unjustified discrimination.

 Hong Kong Bestiary (2015)

 The exhibition contains various animals' paintings and focuses on the relationship between humans and animals.
 Although humans consider animals as living creatures, there are characteristics that define a human and animal differently, but there are resemble between the two.
 In the exhibition, it is portrayed that the human starts to take advantage of the animals.
 They intentionally use of the animals' image to solve social, moral, environmental and political issues since the animals cannot speak and fight back.
 The artworks aim to bring out the underlying thoughts of the animals and let the animals speak to the human.